-- 1. The Discharger shall comply with all Standard Provisions included in Attachment D of this Order.
-If there is any conflict between provisions stated herein and the Standard Provisions in Attachment D, the provisions stated herein prevail. - 2.
-The Discharger shall comply with the following provisions: - a.
+- 2. The Discharger shall comply with the following provisions: - a.
 The Executive Officer may require any discharger authorized under this Order to apply for and obtain an individual NPDES permit with more specific requirements if the Discharger has been notified in writing that a permit application is required.
 This notice shall include a brief statement of the reasons for this decision, an application form, a statement setting a deadline for the Discharger to file the application, and a statement that on the effective date of the individual permit, the authority to discharge under this Order is no longer applicable. - b.
-Discharges are limited to a one-time startup event for each facility which is defined as the period of time required by CDPH to ensure treatment adequate for potable use.
+Discharges are limited to a one-time startup event for each facility which is defined the period of time required by CDPH to ensure treatment adequate for potable use.
 Discharges shall only occur during dry periods.
-The Discharger shall notify the applicable MS4 permittee of the planned discharge. - c.
-Dischargers shall implement Best Management Practices (BMPs) to prevent pollutants from reaching downstream surface waters.
-BMPs to be proposed by the Discharger shall include but not be limited to installation of discharge diversion structures such as rubber dams. - d.
+The Discharger shall notify the applicable MS4 permitee of the planned discharge. - c.
+Dischargers shall implement Best Management Practices (BMPs) to prevent pollutants from reaching surface waters.
+BMPs to be proposed by the Discharger shall include, but not be limited to, installation of discharge diversion structures such as rubber dams.
+If necessary bird nettings maybe utilized at diversion facilities to prevent birds from habitation in the discharge pool. - d.
 Oil or oily materials, chemicals, refuse, or other materials that may cause pollution in storm water and/or urban runoff shall not be stored or deposited in areas where they may be picked up by rainfall/urban runoff and discharged to surface waters.
-Any spill of such materials shall be contained, removed and cleaned immediately.
+Any spill of such materials shall be contained, removed and cleaned immediately. - e.

-- e.
 This Order neither exempts the Discharger from compliance with any other laws, regulations, or ordinances that may be applicable, nor legalizes the waste disposal facility. - f.
 The Discharger shall at all times properly operate and maintain all facilities and systems installed or used to achieve compliance with this Order. - g.
 Any discharger authorized under this Order may request to be excluded from the coverage of this Order by applying for an individual permit.